Urushiol-induced contact dermatitis: Mechanism

 Urushiol is fat-soluble, penetrating the stratum corneum of the skin, then binding to Langerhans cells in the epidermis.
 The affected cells then migrate to lymph nodes, where T cells become activated, then return to the skin where they stimulate an urushiol-activated dermatitis.
 The toxic effect is indirect, mediated by an induced immune response.
 The oxidized urushiols act as haptens, chemically reacting with, binding to, and changing the shape of integral membrane proteins on exposed skin cells.

 Urushiols are oxidized in vivo, generating a quinone form of the molecules.

-Affected proteins interfere with immune system ability to recognize these cells as normal parts of the body, causing a T-cell-mediated immune response.
+Affected proteins interfere with the immune system's ability to recognize these cells as normal parts of the body, causing a T-cell-mediated immune response.
 This response is directed at the complex of urushiol derivatives (namely, pentadecacatechol) bound in the skin proteins, attacking the cells as if they were foreign bodies.

 Treatments

-Treatment consists of two phases: stopping the urushiol contact that is causing the reaction (this must be done within minutes) and, later, reducing the pain and itching.
+Treatment consists of two phases: stopping the urushiol contact that is causing the reaction (this must be done within minutes), and, later, reducing the pain and itching.

 Primary treatment involves washing exposed skin thoroughly with soap, cool water, and friction as soon as possible after exposure is discovered.
-Soap or detergent is necessary because urushiol is an oil; friction, with a washcloth or something similar, is necessary because urushiol adheres strongly to the skin.
+Soap or detergent is necessary because urushiol is an oil that repels water; friction, with a washcloth or something similar, is necessary because urushiol adheres strongly to the skin.
 Commercial removal preparations, which are available in areas where poison ivy grows, usually contain surfactants, such as the nonionic detergent Triton X-100, to solubilize urushiol; some products also contain abrasives.

 The U.S. Food and Drug Administration recommends applying a wet compress or soaking the affected area in cool water; topical corticosteroids (available over-the-counter) or oral corticosteroids (available by prescription); and topical skin protectants, such as zinc acetate, zinc carbonate, zinc oxide, and calamine.
 Baking soda or colloidal oatmeal can relieve minor irritation and itching.
 Aluminium triacetate, sometimes known as Burow's solution, can also ease the rash.

-Showers or compresses using hot (but not scalding) water can relieve itching for up to several hours, though this "also taxes the skin's integrity, opening pores and generally making it more vulnerable", and is only useful for secondary treatment (not for cleaning urushiol from the skin, which should be done with cold water).
-People who have had a prior systemic reaction may be able to prevent subsequent exposure from turning systemic by avoiding heat and excitation of the circulatory system and applying moderate cold to any infected skin with biting pain.
+Showers or compresses using hot (but not scalding) water can relieve itching for up to several hours, though this "also taxes the skin's integrity, opening pores and generally making it more vulnerable", and is useful only for secondary treatment (not for cleaning urushiol from the skin, which should be done with cold water).
+People who have had a prior systemic reaction may be able to prevent subsequent exposure from turning systemic by avoiding heat and excitation of the circulatory system and applying moderate cold to any infected skin with pain.

 In cases of extreme symptoms, steroids such as prednisone, triamcinolone, or dexamethasone are sometimes administered to attenuate the immune response and prevent long-term skin damage, especially if the eyes are involved.
-Prednisone is the most commonly prescribed systemic treatment but can cause serious adrenal suppression, so it must be taken carefully and tapered off slowly.
-If bacterial secondary infection of affected areas occurs, antibiotics may also be necessary.
+Prednisone is the most commonly prescribed systemic treatment, but it can cause serious adrenal suppression, so it must be taken carefully and tapered off slowly.
+If bacterial secondary infection of affected areas occurs, antibiotics may be necessary.